786440445/BSC_TradingTigersWalletV2/INSTALL.md

 # Start:
-Before the first start, you must rename in database the "User-Data.db.example" to "User-Data.db".
+Before starting, you must rename the "User-Data.db.example" to "User-Data.db" in the database.

 ```shell
 mv database/USER-DATA.db.example database/USER-DATA.db